-AccuWeather meteorologists are forecasting more than double the average number of tornadoes in the U.S. for the month of March.
+AccuWeather meteorologists are forecasting more than double the average number of tornadoes in the U.S. for one month in particular.

 As of mid-February, 141 tornadoes have occurred in the U.S. – 90 in January and 41 through the first 19 days of February, according to the Storm Prediction Center, which points out that this data is preliminary and could be changed as more information emerges.
 Those figures are above the current U.S. averages for January (35) and February (29).

 “The severe weather that will be farther north this year should mainly be influenced by the positioning of the jet stream,” Pastelok said.
 “The jet stream will send what we call inside cutters – storms through the Rockies – and then they’ll lift out into the Plains states.
 So the upper-level dynamics of forming tornadoes are in place.

 “Then we expect to see the low-level, warm, moist air come out of a relatively warm Gulf of Mexico,” he added.
 “The water temperatures are still running above normal, but they’re going to get disturbed a bit with the cooldown coming at the end of February and early March.
 This, and cloud cover, may only have a slight negative impact in southern area frequency during March.”